Jackal08/financial-data-structures/ReadMe.md

 - This Jupyter Notebook is labeled as DataAnalysis.ipynb
 - Accompanying html file for ease of use

-## Installation Windows

-Ha-Ha be serious, Quants don't use windows.
-You can download a real operating system here: https://www.ubuntu.com/download/desktop
-You can also buy a real computer here: https://www.apple.com/shop/buy-mac/macbook-pro

 ## Installation on Mac OS X

 Make sure you install the latest version of the Anaconda 3 distribution which must include an IDE like Spyder.